nfagerlund/camping_food/dinner.md

 - 1 packet coconut oil

 In camp:
-- Boil 3/4 cup water, rehydrate rice with it, set aside.
+- Boil 3/4 cup water, and add rice to it.
+Rehydrate fully in the pot, so you can raise the heat again if it's taking too long.
+(Basmati takes a while!)
+- Set rice aside in bowl.
-- Water amounts for different Indian dishes:
+- Boil lentil water, and rehydrate lentils.
+Amounts for different Indian dishes:
     - Tart red lentils: Between 1 3/4 and 2 cups (2 1/4 is too soupy)
+- Add coconut oil, then split and serve.